-- 18.2 Those eligible to act as legal assessor shall be deemed to meet predetermined, objective criteria, and shall be appointed by a panel of Conduct Committee chairs and the Chief Executive Officer.
-Any conflict of interest (or possible perceived conflict of interest) on the part of a chair or the Chief Executive Officer shall be disclosed to the panel. - 18.3 Those eligible to act as legal assessor shall be appointed for a period of five years, and shall be eligible for reappointment, up to a maximum period of ten years in total. - 18.4 A legal assessor shall not be (nor allow themselves to be perceived as): - (a) a current member of the Board; - (b) a current board member of the IPA; - (c) a past member of the Board, or a past IPA board member, who ceased to be a member of the Board or IPA board member within the previous two years; - (d) a current member of staff of the Institute; - (e) a past member of staff of the Institute who ceased to be a member of staff of the Institute within the previous two years. - 18.5 No person eligible to act as legal assessor shall act as such at a hearing if they have previously acted as legal assessor at a hearing of a complaint against the respondent or appellant, as applicable, at an earlier stage in the disciplinary process.
+- 19.2 Those eligible to act as legal assessor shall be deemed to meet predetermined, objective criteria, and shall be appointed by the Director of Professional Standards and a panel of Conduct Committee chairs.
+Any conflict of interest (or possible perceived conflict of interest) on the part of the Director of Professional Standards or a chair shall be disclosed to the panel. - 19.3 Those eligible to act as legal assessor shall be appointed for a period of five years, and shall be eligible for reappointment, up to a maximum period of ten years in total. - 19.4 A legal assessor shall not be (nor allow themselves to be perceived as): - (a) a current member of the Board; - (b) a current board member of the IPA; - (c) a past member of the Board, or a past IPA board member, who ceased to be a member of the Board or IPA board member within the previous two years; - (d) a current member of staff of the Institute; - (e) a past member of staff of the Institute who ceased to be a member of staff of the Institute within the previous two years. - 19.5 No person eligible to act as legal assessor shall act as such at a hearing if they have previously acted as legal assessor at a hearing of a complaint against the respondent or appellant, as applicable, at an earlier stage in the disciplinary process.

-19 Code of conduct for Committees and legal assessors
+20 Code of conduct for Committees and legal assessors

-- 19.1 An individual appointed to serve on a Conduct Committee or to act as legal assessor shall be bound by a code of conduct, as amended from time to time, which shall be approved by the Board.
-In addition, those bound by the code of conduct shall disclose to the Institute, at the earliest opportunity, any business interests and/or relationships that might impact their ability to perform their duties in accordance with the code of conduct. - 19.2 Alleged breaches of the code of conduct referred to above shall be considered by the Board, which shall have the power to remove an individual, for any reason and without notice, from their appointment to serve on a Conduct Committee or to act as legal assessor.
+- 20.1 An individual appointed to serve on a Conduct Committee or to act as legal assessor shall be bound by a code of conduct, as amended from time to time, which shall be approved by the Board.
+In addition, those bound by the code of conduct shall disclose to the Institute, at the earliest opportunity, any business interests and/or relationships that might impact their ability to perform their duties in accordance with the code of conduct. - 20.2 Alleged breaches of the code of conduct referred to above shall be considered by the Board, which shall have the power to remove an individual, for any reason and without notice, from their appointment to serve on a Conduct Committee or to act as legal assessor.

-20 General provisions
+21 General provisions